Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/advanced-configuration.md

 # Advanced Configuration

-If you do not know what you are doing, please skip this section in order not to bring any harm to your PC.
-Here you can break compatibility and cause general issues, make sure you know what you are doing, and how to revert the changes you make.
-This section is made for advanced users only.
+If you are not confident with your technical ability, it is recommended to avoid this section.
+Any misinterpretation can result in compatibility issues and other problems.
+Therefore, it's important to understand what you are doing and how to revert it.
+This section is intended for advanced users only.

 All of the configuration files listed here are located in the `6.
 Advanced Configuration` folder.
 In the Atlas folder which is on the Desktop.
 If you deleted the folder, check [here](../../../faq-and-troubleshooting/common-questions/atlas-folder-missing.md) for how to find it/get it back.

-## UWP

-UWP (Universal Windows Platform) is a certain type of application in Windows, also refered to as modern apps, e.g. Settings or Microsoft Store.
-On Atlas, for people that want the absaloute minimal amount of processes at the cost of **system instability and compatibility**, you can disable it run the `Disable All UWP.cmd` file in the `UWP` folder.

-Please note that this is **not recommended or suppported** by Atlas, and the gains from doing this will be minimal to none.

 ## Affinity